twsh0305/text_watermarking/wordpress插件/wxs-text-watermarking/readme.txt

 To read the changelog for Wxs Text Watermarking, please navigate to the <a href="https://github.com/twsh0305/text_watermarking/">Github page</a>.

 == Upgrade Notice ==

+= 1.1.1 =
+Added exclude code and url

 = 1.1.0 =
 Fixed js code to avoid displaying text confusion, added user group judgment to decide whether to insert text blind watermarking for specified users according to user permissions, and loaded custom function judgment to judge whether to insert text blind watermarking according to your theme or plug-in user group